qodesmith/loady/README.md

-# Uptime!
+# Loady!

-The goal of this project is to create an app that monitors your local computers uptime.
+The goal of this project is to create an app that monitors your servers cpu load.
 How can we do that you ask?
 Well, don't even _think_ about having access to system stuff like that on the front end.
 I mean, bro, do you even security?
 We'll need a sexy back end that pings the things and let's the front end in on all its secrets.
 Node to the rescue!

 ## Why?